 I actually see them more as sleeve extenders, as they don’t move up the hand and enclose your thumb as wrist warmers normally do.
 They sit snugly around your lower arm and wrist, keeping them warm but leaving your hands free so you don’t have to take them off all the time….
 I think that’s perfect!
 They are quite decorative too – simple and stylish and the yarn keeps its shape and texture well.
 I’ve worn some of mine for years and they still look great, which shows the quality of the yarn.

-I make these wrist warmers in Drops Babyalpaca silk, a 4-ply/fingering yarn from Drops in 70% alpaca and 30% silk.
-It is strong, soft and has a beautiful sheen.
-Drops writes about this yarn on their website: “The yarn fibers are untreated, which means they are only washed and not exposed to any chemical treatment prior to the dyeing.
+I make these wrist warmers in Drops Alpaca, a 4-ply/fingering yarn from Drops in 100% Alpaca.
+Drops writes about this yarn on their website: “DROPS Alpaca is a lovely yarn spun from 3 strands of 100% superfine alpaca, with an extra twist to provide a durable surface.
+The alpaca fiber is untreated, which means that it is only washed and not exposed to any chemical treatment prior to the dyeing.
 This highlights the fiber’s natural properties, while it also provides a better shape and texture quality.”
 I love that the fibres have not been treated with any chemicals!
 The yardage is approximately 167 m per 50 g and the recommended needle size 3.5 mm.
 However, I use a 3 mm hook to make the stitches a bit tighter and more neat.
+Of course you can use any other yarn with a similar yardage.
+I often use Drops as it’s affordable and they are aware of the importance of sustainability _ I am not being paid by Drops to say this by the way!

 Please remember that this is my design and my copyright.
 You’re most welcome to use the pattern for yourself, but please do not copy, reproduce, translate or publish it as your own.
 If you sell what you make or post pictures of your makes I would appreciate if you mention where you got the pattern and direct people to my site.
 Thanks.